By Ishan Rana, Founder · Updated August 2026

 Best Shopify Experts to Hire for a Store (2026)

-The best Shopify experts for a small business depend on scope.
+The best Shopify expert depends on the job.
 For a fast, owned, senior-built store at a fixed price, DappaSol builds a Storefront from $1,500.
-The official Shopify Partners directory is the widest vetted pool.
-Upwork and Fiverr suit tiny theme tweaks; specialist agencies like F22Labs fit larger custom builds.
+The Shopify Partners directory is the widest vetted pool.
+Upwork and Fiverr suit tiny theme tweaks.
+Specialist agencies fit large custom builds.

 First, the money, because it decides most of this.
 A basic store setup on a paid theme runs about $500 to $2,000.
-Custom design, a migration, or an app-heavy build runs $2,000 to $10,000 and up.
+A store built to convert runs $2,000 to $4,000.
+A migration or an app-heavy build runs $2,000 to $10,000 and up.
 Anyone quoting you a number before they have seen your product count and your app list is guessing, and you will pay for the guess later.

 How we ranked this (the honest criteria)